British picture restorers, 1600-1950 - L

 Sources: Lionel Cust, ‘Lanier’, Miscellanea Genealogica et Heraldica, 5th ser., vol.6, 1926-8, pp.375-83.
 For abbreviations, see Resources and bibliography.

-Laurie was a pioneer in the use of chemical analysis and infra-red photography in the study of old master paintings.
+Laurie was a pioneer in the use of chemical analysis, microscopy, cross-sections and ultra-violet light in the study of old master paintings.
 His publications include Facts About Processes, Pigments, and Vehicles: A Manual for Art Students (1895), The Materials of the Painter's Craft in Europe and Egypt, from the Earliest Times to the End of the XVIIth Century (1910), The Pigments and Mediums of the Old Masters (1914) and The Painter's Methods and Materials (1926).

 Updated March 2018